ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/llcache.md

 Excess stores to Normal Cacheable memory cause allocations into the LL cache if a writeback is issued to the LL cache or if there is a shared cache line.

 The LL cache is used to describe levels of caches outside of the core.
-LL caches can be a System Level Cache (SLC) inside an interconnect such as a mesh, caches in a core in another cluster, or in a remote devices.
+LL caches can be a System Level Cache (SLC) inside an interconnect such as a mesh, caches in a core in another cluster, or in a remote device.

 In the Neoverse N2 reference system, the SLC is the Last Level cache.
 A cache line is looked up in the SLC if it is not present in the L1 D-cache or L2 cache in a CPU.